-The schedule on the following pages display revenue projections for the biennium and includes a column labeled "Method".
-The method column indicates which projection method was used to project the revenue for the biennium; "T" represents trend analysis, "E" represents economists' estimates, and "A" represents projections based on actuals.
+The schedules on the following pages display revenue projections for the biennium and includes a column labeled "Method".
+The method column indicates which projection method described in the preceding narrative was used to project the revenue for the biennium; "T" represents trend analysis, "E" represents economists' estimates, and "A" represents projections based on actuals.